Ezekiel0108/linuxconfigs/README.md

 # My linux config files

-> [!WARING]
+> [!WARNING]
-> This is very very very unfinished, please if you have any tips do tell me!
+> This is very much a work in progress.
+If you have any feedback please do let me know.

 ## Important programs